sidWAF/AWS-Projects1/instavote/README.md

 Once Docker is installed, run this command on your Jenkins VM: `sudo chmod 666 /var/run/docker.sock`

+Make sure that Git is installed in your Jenkins instance as well.

 Download and install ArgoCD into your Kubernetes cluster: https://argo-cd.readthedocs.io/en/stable/getting_started/

 You will use Jenkins as well as ArgoCD to deploy new code, build that code, and finally deploy that code to the cluster.
 Feel free to take a look at the GitOps pipeline below for a better understanding of how the code is built in Jenkins, deployed to Dockerhub, and then pushed back as a Docker image into the Kubernetes manifest files.